abhishektiwari98/CS5103/README.md

 ## Unit Tests
-All the unit test executed successfully and given in the directory `./src/test/java/CS5103`
+All the unit tests executed successfully and are given in the directory `./src/test/java/CS5103`

 ## Running the tests
 Tests can be executed with gradle as: